 Spread a few spoons of bechamel sauce into the base of the casserole.
 Into a large bowl add the bechamel sauce, the mushroom with the peas, the ham, part of the scamorza cheese, and the shell pasta.
 Mix until combined.
 Now add all the condiments into the casserole, sprinkle over the Parmigiano Reggiano and the rest of the scamorza cheese.
 Then bake the creamy pasta in a preheated oven for 35 minutes.

-Pasta– the shell pasta is widely available and it comes in different sizes.
-The one I used is from Sainsbury’s but you can find it in Waitrose and other stores.
+Pasta- the shell pasta is widely available and it comes in different sizes.
+The one I used is from Waitrose but can be found in any Italian deli or online.
 It can be replaced with any other pasta such as penne rigate or tortiglioni rigati.
 However, the pre-cooking stage is different, I recommend cooking the short pasta for 7 minutes.

 Veggies- here you can use any kind of mushroom you fancy.
 Also, you can replace the veggies with any kind of seasonal veggies you have in your fridge.
 Just use your imagination.